gardener/gardener/docs/deployment/aks.md

-# Deploying the Gardener and a Seed into an AKS cluster
+# Deploying the previous Gardener versions and a Seed into an AKS cluster

 This document demonstrates how to install Gardener into an existing AKS cluster.
 We'll use a single cluster to host both Gardener and a Seed to the